Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification: Results

+Qualitatively, one could frequently observe syntactic, semantic, and logical mistakes in the model-simplified version of \textit{simple} sentences.
+We give a few examples below.

-\begin{small} \begin{itemize} \item In Ethiopia, HIV disclosure is low $\rightarrow$ In Ethiopia , HIV is low (ACCESS) \item Last year , Ramirez graduated from college . $\rightarrow$ Last year , Ramirez went to college from college .
-(ACCESS) \item Mustafa Shahbaz , 26 , was shopping for books about science . $\rightarrow$ Mustafa Shahbaz , 26 years old , was a group of books about science .
-(ACCESS) \item What tumor cells and a healthy retina have in common $\rightarrow$ What tumor cells have a healthy retina in common (ACCESS)
+\begin{itemize} \item In Ethiopia, HIV disclosure is low $\rightarrow$ In Ethiopia , HIV is low (ACCESS) \item Mustafa Shahbaz , 26 , was shopping for books about science . $\rightarrow$ Mustafa Shahbaz , 26 years old , was a group of books about science .
+(ACCESS) \item New biomarkers for the diagnosis of Alzheimer’s $\rightarrow$ New biomarkers are diagnosed with Alzheimer (ACCESS) \item Healthy diet linked to lower risk of chronic lung disease $\rightarrow$ Healthy diet linked to lung disease (DMLMTL)